HALL'S HOTEL 057

 On the left is Unknown, Miss Sikas Manageress, Maureen Gaynor, Susan Conway and sadly the rest are Unknown as is the year.

-Photographed before 1938 to the left of the picture you can see Lough Neagh Hotel.
-The town is getting prosperous more shops and more traffic, no horses to be seen but they are still around.
+Photographed before 1938 to the left of the picture you can see Lough Neagh Hotel while on the ground floor it is a shop.
+The town is getting prosperous more shops and more traffic, sadly no horses to be seen but they are still around.
 The poles that are along the street are telegraph poles which then carried the telephone lines.
 Date is unknown.

 HALLS HOTEL 2401